-A: One of the first things a buyer should get and ask for is the Seller's current Agreement related items with FedEx Ground.
+A: One of the first things a buyer should get and ask for is the Seller's current Agreement with FedEx Ground.
 If you can get a copy of the Seller's entire Agreement plus all their performance metrics even better.
 If not you must have the following as a very first step.

 It is critical to engage an independent FedEx route consultant like MyGround® Support to understand what these items represent.
 It is typically too complicated for a buyer without deep FedEx contracting knowledge to do it on their own.

 Q: Why do FedEx Route or Linehaul Run owners sell their routes?
 Who in the world would want to sell something that makes 30% margins?

-A: As noted in an earlier question, the 30% margins don't exist...unless you've fallen for "Add-backs" that are nothing more than creative ways for you to think the routes make more money than what they do.
-If you, as Buyer think FedEx Ground contracts out services to allow contractors to make more than the Operating Margin it makes (much less than 20% - see here for FedEx Ground's operating margin), no offense, but you need to keep your money in your pocket before you loose it all.
-In our experience a Seller is selling for one of the following reasons.
+A: As noted in an earlier question, the 30% margins don't exist...unless you've been drinking route broker or route consultant Kool-Aid.
+If you, as Buyer think FedEx Ground contracts out its services to allow contractors to make more than FedEx Ground's own Operating Margin (much less than 20% - see here for FedEx Ground's operating margin), no offense, but you need to keep your money in your pocket before you loose it all.
+In our experience a Seller is selling for one of the following reasons: